Oracle - ASM(Automatic Storage Management)

 Ensure the database in in

-archive log mode
+archive log mode, and fromrman:

 1 | connect target; |